Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 [P52]: #P52
 <a id="P52"></a>

-[1] All values referred to V IH(min) and V IL(max) levels (see [Table 11]).
+[1] All values referred to VIH(min) and VIL(max) levels (see [Table 11]).
 [2] For bus line loads C b between 100 pF and 400 pF the timing parameters must be linearly interpolated.
-[3] A device must internally provide a data hold time to bridge the undefined part between V IH and V IL of the falling edge of the SCLH signal.
+[3] A device must internally provide a data hold time to bridge the undefined part between VIH and VIL of the falling edge of the SCLH signal.
 An input circuit with a threshold as low as possible for the falling edge of the SCLH signal minimizes this hold time.

 [Table 12]: #Table-12